 The provision of Roads and Footpaths measured by LTP Year 2 Target 2019/2020 Actual 2019/2020 Actual 2018/2019 Comments for 2019/2020 Execution of capit al works prograr mme Maximum uptake, within the three- year planning programme, of the approved NZTA budget for Kaipara district, provided Council can also fund the local share. ≥95% 80.6% uptake this financial year Not Achieved Achieved 100% This target is based on using 95% of the budget over the three year programme.
 Any budget not utilised within a year will be carried over to the next.
-Of the approved budget \$19,955,294, \$16,074,329 was spent on the NZTA budget for Kaipara district for year 2019/2020.
-COVID-19 disrupted some of the maintenance and capital programme delivery whilst development of a Network Operating Framework and Business cases to satisfy the NZTA investment assessment process was required to be able to uptake the expenditure on some of the improvements programme.
-The improvements programme is still on target to be fully utilized by the end of the three-year planning programme and any maintenance and renewals activities that were disrupted due to COVID-19 are scheduled to occur in the 2020/2021 Financial Year.
+From the approved budget of \$19,955,294, \$16,074,329 was spent on the NZTA budget for Kaipara district for 2019/2020.
+COVID-19 disrupted delivery of some of the maintenance and capital programme.
+Development of a Network Operating Framework and Business case to satisfy the NZTA investment assessment process was required to enable uptake of expenditure on some of the improvements programme.
+The improvements programme is still on target to be fully utilised by the end of the three-year planning programme.
+Any maintenance and renewals activities that were disrupted due to COVID-19 are scheduled to occur in the 2020/2021 financial year.
 Footpaths Percentage of residents who are fairly/very satisfied with footpaths.
 73% 46.33% Not achieved Not achieved 56% Lack of maintenance is the main concern.
-This year 255m of footpaths were renewed and 1,374m of new footpaths build.
+This year 255m of footpaths were renewed and 1,374m of new footpaths built.
 Response to Servi ce Requests The percentage of customer service requests relating to roads and footpaths to which the Council responds within the specified timeframe.
 90% 96.67% Achieved Achieved 93.87% Of all service requests received, 96.67% of service requests were responded to by the Contractors within the set timeframe.
 The specific timeframe may vary depending on the type of request received.